Originate/guide/android-practices.md

 }
 ```

-This is a **bad idea** - Android needs `MyFragment` to have a plain vanilla constructor.
-That way, if the system needs to kill and restore your instance of `MyFragment`, it has a clear path to do so.
+This is a **bad idea** - Android **needs** `MyFragment` to have a plain vanilla constructor.
+That way, if the system needs to kill and restore your instance of `MyFragment`, it has a clear path to instantiate a new copy.

 Instead, set information in a Bundle using a static method in the Fragment:
 ```java